MirandaLv/AI4Good/README.md

   * Ensure data privacy
   * Design the user experience: Data imbalance or other concerns about the data; What kind of model to implement and how to measure accuracy?
 What are the metric to consider.
 How will the end-user being interact with the system, etc.

+    * Before implementation, checkpoint
+      * How will you address issues with imbalances, biases, privacy or other concerns with the data
+      * What kind of model will implement and how to measure the model performance?
+In terms of improving model performance, collect more data related to different senariors to help the model be more generalizable.
+      * How will the design address the problem you set out to work on?
+      * How will the end user interact with your system (model?)

 - Implement phase
   * Productionize AI models
   * Integrate the user experience